-Forget the workout and fitness books that promise you to become superhuman in a month or secret shortcuts to awesome health and enormous muscle mass.
+Forget the workout and fitness books that everyone reads.
 It’s all second-hand knowledge – go to the source!

-When I looked at hottest selling books in the health and fitness genre, I couldn’t help but wonder: why read books by people who just regurgitate what they read elsewhere?
-And maybe even got it wrong?
+When I looked at the hottest selling books in the health and fitness genre, I couldn’t help but wonder: what is wrong with these books that we get new ones every year?

-This is why in this list you won’t find fitness and workout books that promise you “secrets”, “shortcuts” or your dream body in “fifteen minutes a day.”
+In this list you won’t find fitness and workout books that promise you “secrets”, “shortcuts” or your dream body in “fifteen minutes a day.”
 These books are the real deal and the stuff so-called “fitness pros” read to give it to you second hand.

 The Best Workout And Fitness Books